 Money and Adjusting Accordingly

 Changing my behavior to that of someone willing to work, scrimp and save for the things that stirred my soul.
-My finances may not have been flexible, but a mindset shift is what helped me to rotate my thoughts and behaviors regarding money.
+My finances may not have been flexible, but a mindset shift is what helped me to reorient my thoughts and behaviors regarding money.

 Don’t get me wrong, living pay period to pay period was anxiety producing.
 But, for me, anxiety propelled my determination to overcome.